 - Including prices on your website

-- A detailed brief or purchasing form
+- Using a detailed brief or purchasing form

 Following up valid enquiries